chrismgala/reserve_in-store/README.md

 #### 1. Setup ngrok.io
 Signup at `ngrok.io` and/or install the app into your computer.
 Then just run it with `ngrok http 3000` if your port number is `3000` for your rails app.
 The default port for rails apps is `3000`.
 After setting this up you should be able to access your rails app from `https://**whatever**.ngrok.io`.
-Note you're ngrok URL for the next step.
+Note your ngrok URL for the next step.

 Update your `.env` file with your ngrok URLs.
 For example if your ngrok URL was `reserve_in-store.ngrok.io` then you should have this in your `.env`:
 ```